Required Packages to install after a Jailbreak

 Beta Testing iPhone Applications

-I am about to release another iPhone application allowing users to visually manage voice mail messages left on their enterprise messaging solution, based on Oracle Beehive Collaboration and Communication Suite
+I am about to release another iPhone application allowing users to visually manage voice mail messages left on their enterprise messaging solution, based on Oracle Beehive Collaboration and Communication Suite.

+This application is similar to Apple’s Visual Voice Messaging application that is deployed for some carriers.
 Testing an iPhone application before it is deployed through the App Store might be tricky and is reserved for users having a minimal technical knowledge.
 This article describes the steps required to join a testing program and to collect logs and debugging information to be reported to the developer.
+Before installing an application on your iPhone, it has to be digitally signed by the developer and by Apple (when distributed on the App Store).
+For ad-hoc distribution, i.e., without going through the App Store, the application will be signed specifically for your device.
+The developer needs to know your Device ID (UDID). |

 Step #1 – collect your UDID and send it to the developer